xunker/middleman-target/README.md

 # TODO:

-* set build target on the command line as "middleman build <target>"
+* set build target on the command line as "middleman build TARGET"
 * use app.set instead of always reading ENV for build target
 * not allowed to use a build target from the command line if that build_target if specified as a first-order entry in set_build_targets()